anaramirli/Single-Word-ASR/README.md

 ## Forced Speech Alignment

-This demo project addres the determination of the location of phonemes in a speech signal, given the squence of phonemes constained in that signal.
+This demo project addres the determination of the location of phonemes in a speech signal, given the squence of phonemes constrained in that signal.

 ### What is forced alignment?